Tuesday Debut – Presenting Claire Annette Noland!

 PPBF folks, please add your titles and post-specific links (and any other info you feel like filling out 🙂 ) to the form below so we can all come see what fabulous picture books you’ve chosen to share this week!

-SUSANNA: Welcome, Lindsey!
-Thank you so much for joining us today to share your journey to publication!
+SUSANNA: Welcome, Heather!
+Thank you so much for joining us today!
+We’re so excited to hear about your book’s journey!
 Where did the idea for this book come from?

 SUSANNA: How long did it take you to write this book?